Share this article:

 • Ambitious research objectives: From a scientific point of view, Doctoral Networks are bottom-up projects.
 This means there are no predefined priorities to the topic or disciplines addressed by the project as long as the proposal can establish that the project is of high scientific quality.
 As such, the proposed research should be innovative and positioned at the forefront of its respective field, in order to carry impact to the career and employability of the doctoral candidates.
 Taking part in a scientifically ambitious project, and hands-on experience in the state-of-the-art research in their field will make them desired future employees.

-• Individual doctoral candidates’ projects: Each doctoral candidate has his/her own individual project which needs to feed into the project’s objectives and scientific work packages.
+• Individual doctoral candidates’ projects: Each doctoral candidate has their own individual project which needs to feed into the project’s objectives and scientific work packages.
 The projects need to be illustrated in the application.
 It is important that the supervisors plan projects carefully, such that all projects are well embedded in the network and work packages, and that they benefit from the relevant competencies available in the network.
 As can be expected from a training network, some level of synergy and cooperation between projects (and doctoral candidates) is expected.
 Finally, the level of dependence between the projects should not be too high so as to put one individual project at risk if another project encounters difficulties.

 • “The network”: In MSCA DN, the network consists of both beneficiaries and associated partners.